emer/emergent/params/README.md

 }
 ```

-A good strategy is to have a "Base" Sheet that has all the best parameters so far, and then other sets can modify specific params relative to that one.
-Order of application is critical, as subsequent params applications overwrite earlier ones, and the typical order is:
+In summary, the overall logic is all about the order of application, going from broad defaults to more specific overrides, with the following overall ordering:

-* `Defaults()` method called that establishes the hard-coded default parameters.
+* A `Defaults()` method defined on the struct type, which establishes hard-coded default parameters.
-* Then apply "Base" sheet for any changes relative to those.
+* The "Base" `Sheet` applies default parameters for a specific simulation, relative to hard-coded defaults.
-* Then optionally apply one or more additional sheets with current experimental parameters.

-Critically, all of this is entirely up to the particular model program(s) to determine and control -- this package just provides the basic data structures for holding all of the parameters, and the IO / and Apply infrastructure.
+* Other `Sheet` cases defined in the map of `Sheets` can then optionally be applied with various experiments, parameter searches, or other specific cases.
+* Order of `Sel`s within within a given Sheet is also critical, with the most general Type params first, then .Class, then the most specific #Name cases.
+For example, an overall learning rate that applies across all pathways with a Type sel, but then a slower one is needed for a for a .Class or specific #Name'd pathway.

+## Selectors

-Each `params.Sheet` consists of a collection of `params.Sel` elements which actually finally contain the parameters.
-The `Sel` field specifies a CSS-style selector determining over what scope the parameters should be applied:
+The `Sel` field of the `Sel` specifies a CSS-style selector determining over what scope the parameters should be applied:

-* `Type` (no prefix) = name of a type -- anything having this type name will get these params.

 * `.Class` = anything with a given class label (each object can have multiple Class labels and thus receive multiple parameter settings, but again, order matters!)

 * `#Name` = a specific named object.

-The order of application within a given Sheet is also critical -- typically put the most general Type params first, then .Class, then the most specific #Name cases, to achieve within a given Sheet the same logic of establishing Base params for all types and then more specific overrides for special cases (e.g., an overall learning rate that appplies across all pathways, but maybe a faster or slower one for a .Class or specific #Name'd pathway).
+* `Type` (no prefix) = name of a type -- because parameters only apply to a specific type of object, this can typically just be left blank.

 There is a `params.Styler` interface with methods that any Go type can implement to provide these different labels.
-The emer.Network, .Layer, and .Path interfaces each implement this interface.

-Otherwise, the Apply method will just directly apply params to a given struct type if it does not implement the Styler interface.

-Parameter values are stored as strings, which can represent any value.

-Finally, there are methods to show where params.Set's set the same parameter differently, and to compare with the default settings on a given object type using go struct field tags of the form def:"val1[,val2...]".

-# Providing direct access to specific params

-The best way to provide the user direct access to specific parameter values through the Params mechanisms is to put the relevant params in the `Sim` object, where they will be editable fields, and then call `SetFloat` or `SetString` as appropriate with the path to the parameter in question, followed by a call to apply the params.

-The current value can be obtained by the `ParamVal` methods.
+## Parameter Searching

+TODO